pyggpen/goip-sms-bugfix/README.md

 # goip-sms-bugfix
-A bugfixed (haha) php script to send sms on a GoIP VOIP box.
+A bugfixed php script to send sms on a GoIP VOIP box.

+"Wow, that's a busy little box!" - my friend after seeing how many lights were flashing on the thing.

 A php script to send SMS from a GOIP VOIP box, built on previous works.